PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/edge/paas-ta-container-platform-edge-deployment-guide-v1.2.md

                 operator: DoesNotExist
 ```

-- In case of OpenStack, modify DaemonSet yaml to prevent csi cinder nodeplugin on Edge Node at **Master Node**.
+- In the case of OpenStack, modify DaemonSet yaml to prevent csi cinder nodeplugin on Edge Node at **Master Node**.
 ```
 # kubectl edit daemonsets.apps csi-cinder-nodeplugin -n kube-system
 ```